 We began our meal with cocktails: a Pandan-flavored Old Fashioned for me, and Butterfly Daiquiris Fizz for Lewis.
 Both tasted great and looked pretty.
 As appetizers, we ate a Soft-Shell Crab Mushu Taco and a fried Oyster Po’Bao (an Asian twist on the Po’Boy, but served on a bun).
 Perfection.

 The kitchen crew was the happiest that we saw in a long time: chuckling together, joshing around playfully, cooking perfectly, and whistling.
 We watched Chef Purnata doing tasks, and he was calmly in command of everything.
-We adored his classic interpretation of slow-cooked Beef Rendang, which used a 24-hour marinade.
-Lewis devoured the stir-fried Baby Squid, which seemed true to its Sichuan (a.k.a Szechuan) roots.
-We ordered Dry Laska with Prawns and Pineapple, along with a bowl a rice.
-We enjoyed the mouth-watering Taiwanese braised Pork Belly with Nashi Pears.
+In too many upscale restaurants, the chefs merely supervise and do the plating, but he is hands-on and actually does the cooking.

-We saw that the dishwashing team worked behind a sliding door, and servers used their feet to activate a sliding door to enter the kitchen.
+We saw that the dishwashing team worked behind a sliding door, and servers used their feet to activate the sliding door to enter the kitchen.
 That is smart technology.
 NYC still relies on swinging doors—unchanged from the 1920s—that are hazardous when they swing back and hit someone.
 We saw several restaurants that installed those foot-activated sliding doors.
 We paid the bill and our waiter gave us fortune cookies.
 Mine said “Your way is heading for success”.
-It was 22:00 (1opm) when we left.
+It was 22:00 (10pm) when we left.

-The automatic doors of the hotel opened silently for our key-cards, and we always loved the lobby’s perfumed scent.
+The automatic doors of the hotel opened silently for our key-cards, and we loved the lobby’s perfumed scent.

-The elegant fragrance was dispensed by a machine near the door.
-Other thoughtful things were always near the entrance: a dispenser of citrus-flavored water (and reusable glasses), and a shoe shining machine.
 Czechs are as clean as Asians by never wearing their shoes in their homes.
 They keep shoes clean, and they keep them in closets.
 The Front Desk team seemed impressed with us for using their shoe-cleaning machine every time that we entered the hotel.
 It seemed normal for us.
 Settled in our room, we left the window open and had the comfiest sleep.

 Join us for the next part, as we have a full day!